Wrongful Termination Lawyer

 State and Federal law provides protections for employees who were fired illegally.
 If you feel that by terminating your employment, your boss was discriminating or retaliating against you for something you did, then you may be able to receive compensation.
 Likewise, if your boss fired you for reporting a violation of the law or refusing to violate the law, you should contact an attorney.

 If you feel that you were wrongfully fired from your job, you may be entitled to compensation.
 The Miracle Mile Law Group wrongful termination lawyers are here to ensure that you get the maximum amount of damages for your wrongful termination lawsuit.
-We are here to guide you through any questions you may have and to guide you through the legal process.
+We are here to guide you through the legal process.

 Wrongful termination claims generally fall under 4 categories of protections.
 If you feel that your termination violates any of the following 4 protections, then you may have a lawsuit for wrongful termination: